Uintah County Office

-- Friday 4-H – If you enjoy arts and crafts, this club is for you!
-Friday 4-H is open to youth in K-12 grades and is held at the USU Extension office at 3:30PM.
-Cost is $5 for 4-H’ers and $10 for non-members.
-4-H members can sign up on ZSuite and non-4-H members may call the office to sign up.
+- Friday 4-H – If you enjoy arts and crafts, STEM Projects, or cooking this club is for you!
+Friday 4-H is open to youth in K-12 grades and is held at the USU Extension office at 3:00PM.
+Cost is $5 if paid ahead online through Zsuite and $6 if paid in person on the day of activity.
+Sign up on ZSuite or by calling the office (435)781-5452.

 - Uintah Basin Junior Livestock Show - Raise livestock for submission at the Junior Livestock Show.
 Find all scheduling, entry forms and state information necessary to compete in Junior Livestock.
 More Information.

 - Horse Program - Perfect your skills on horseback!
 Club practices are held on Thursday evenings beginning in the spring.
 View the show dates, rules, guidelines, and the horse council bylaws.

 - Small Animals - Find all the information you need to compete in rabbit or chicken shows.

 - Uintah County Fair - Show off your talents and join the fun at the Uintah County Fair.
 4-H youth can enter all of their projects from the past year, participate in County Contests, and join in all of the other County Fair activities.
 More Information.

 To join, login, register for events, or volunteer please visit 4-H ZSuite!